 My kids actually don't care about the pedigree of their breakfast.
 Their primary concern is that breakfast tastes good...better yet if it's served under the guise of dessert.
 So yup...anytime "breakfast" and "cookie" are used in the same breath, my offspring are pretty much guaranteed to be immediate fans.

-First of all, this is a great recipe for your how-am-I-going-to-use-up-all-of-these-ripe-bananas file.
-I don't know about you, but I buy extra bananas every time I go the grocery store just so I'll have overripe bananas to bake with...and then I scramble to use them up before they go bad.
+I don't know about you, but I buy extra bananas every time I go the grocery store just so I'll have ripe bananas to bake with...and then I scramble to use them up before they go bad.
 What can I say...it's an illness.

 How to Make Them